Mab879/cvetool/README.md

 ```
 to scan a `podman/docker image save ...`-compatible `.tar` image and generate vulnerabilities report.

-> [!CAUTION]
-> Currently the tool fails to process contemporary images with `layer.tar` symlinks (https://github.com/ComplianceAsCode/cvetool/issues/18).
-> **At this moment it is not possible to get a report for a container image**.

 ## Scan a Remote Container Image

 Run